elterminad0r/github_index/README.md

+\
 # github\_inventory
 A bit of a meta-project on creating a nicer index of my github repositories.
 Partially motivated because I'm too greedy to do with only 6 pinned repositories.
+It's just about stable enough to function.
+It features several sub-utilities I chain together, including directory-searching and API-json reading.
+It files my projects under subcategories, and concatenates together readmes under a category heading.
 ## My Postscript Repository
 ### [Postscript](https://github.com/elterminad0r/Postscript)
 Some of my postscript projects - some early, some less so. `zut` means pile of rubbish.
 There's lots to do with polysymmetry and fractals, and then some other stuff.
 A pretty small sample: